Description

 From Command Lineβ

 trueorfalse.
-If the returned value isfalse, the selected AWS EFS file system is not encrypted and if the returned value istrue, the selected AWS EFS file system is encrypted.
+If the returned value isfalse, the selected AWS EFS file system is not encrypted.
+If the returned value istrue, the selected AWS EFS file system is encrypted.

 Default Valueβ